touqeershafi/keycloak-friendly-captcha/README.md

 ### Integrating with Custom Themes

-To integrate Friendly Captcha into your own custom theme, add the following snippet to your login form template (typically `login.ftl`):
+To integrate Friendly Captcha into your own custom theme, add the following snippet to your login form template (typically `login.ftl`) or reset password form template (`login-reset-password.ftl`):

 ```ftl
 <#if friendly_captcha_enabled?? && friendly_captcha_enabled == "enabled">